 Staff will not take photographs of bruising or injuries for child protection reasons.
-Instead, recording concerns forms and body maps will be used to record observations relating to child protection concerns - these can be acquired from the DSL.
+Instead, recording concerns forms and body maps will be used to record observations relating to child protection concerns - these are on CPOMS.

-School devices will not be taken off school premises without prior written permission from the headteacher.
+School devices will not be taken off school premises without prior permission from the headteacher.
 Where staff members have concerns over material on a school device, they will report all concerns to the DSL, following the procedures outlined in the Child Protection and Safeguarding Policy.